SModelS/smodels-utils/pyhfintegration/README.md

 The pyhf.workspace.combine method was raising errors : measurements were defined twice in the resulting workspace.
 I changed a small bit and corrected that problem.
 This might have been solved by developers in the new release of 4 March 2020.

-- [ ] try the new pyhf.workspace.combine method of the 0.4.1 release
+- [ ] try the new pyhf.workspace.combine method of the 0.4.1 pyhf release

 # Poor person's combination (ATLAS-SUSY-2018-31)